 A new Scientific and Technological Co-operation Agreement was formally signed on June 15th 1999 in Geneva by H.E.
 Ambassador Luis Gallegos Chiriboga of the Permanent Mission of Ecuador in Geneva and Prof. Luciano Maiani, Director General of CERN*.
 Prof. Maiani said, "This agreement marks an important step forward in the development of our Laboratory's relationship with physicists in Latin America.
 We are delighted to formalize our contacts with the scientific community in Ecuador."

 Latest press releases

-The CERN1 Council, where the representatives of the 19 Member States of the Organization decide on scientific programmes and financial resources, held its 103rd session on 15 December under the chairmanship of Prof. Hubert Curien (F).
+The CERN1 Council, where the representatives of the 19 Member States of the organization decide on scientific programmes and financial resources, held its 111th session on 11 December under the chairmanship of Dr. Hans C. Eschelbacher (DE).

 The 7th German technology fair "Germany at CERN 1998" which is being held in CERN1's main building from the 1st to 3rd of December, provides the opportunity to extend and deepen the longstanding collaboration between German industry and CERN.
 This collaboration enables the research community to carry out experiments at an ever higher technical level and industry to gain access to up-to-date know-how and cutting-edge technology.
 Such joint developments between CERN and industry prepare the ground for further technological innovation.

 CERN1, the laboratory which invented the World Wide Web has re-invented its public web site.
 The new face of CERN has gone live at http://www.cern.ch/Public .
 CERN's new web pages have been designed to give visitors an informative introduction to the fascinating world of particle physics.
 For those whose whirl around the web only allows a short stop, there's the "CERN in two minutes" page.